 Le 104 and La Maison des Petits

 Le 104, an artistic place that organizes exhibitions, performances and has a great bookshop, café and restaurant, also houses La Maison des Petits (House for Children).
 Designed by Magali Crasset, with unique shapes, colors, materials and light, you’ll find there a place for “listening, speaking, meeting, using art and play,” as described on the 104 website.
-La Maison des Petits opens Tuesday to Friday from 3:00 to 6:00 pm, on weekends from 10:00 am till 7:00 p.m.
-Free access (no booking necessary), but space is limited.
+La Maison des Petits is only open during select hours but has free access (no booking necessary), but space is limited.

 Ages: children under 6, accompanied by an adult